joshwcheung/ENIGMA/WorkingGroups/EffectSize_and_GLM/README.md

 - should either be 1 or 0.
 If set to 1, then the linear models in R format are saved to the .RData variable (with the  name {GROUP_ID}_{METRICS}_LM_{ROI}_{ID}_{SitePostfix}.Rdata) in the results folder

 ### Step 7.
 Create Demographics Google Sheet (DemographicsList_Path).
+This file specifies the descriptive statistics you want to obtain.
+Three types of descriptive statistics can be specified in this file:

+- METRICS
+- COV
+- NUM
+#### 7.1.
+Metrics
+**METRICS** will output summary information (mean, sd, min, max) for each imaging measure (e.g. FA, volume, thickness) for each ROI or structure.
+You can also split this up based on the groups in your analysis (patients, controls, medicated patients, unmedicated patients etc).
+See the ‘Filter’ column.
+‘Stats’ and ‘StatsNames’ columns indicate the statistics you want to obtain (sd, mean etc).
+#### 7.2.
+COV (Covariates)
+**COV** obtains descriptive statistics (mean, sd, range) for each of your continuous variables in the analysis (e.g. age, duration of illness, age at onset etc.).
+If you want to split this up in terms of your groups (patients, controls, medicated, unmedicated) use the ‘Filter’ column to specify your groups (see example).
+The ‘Covariate’ column will remain the same as the ‘Varname’ column and the ‘Postfix’ column will contain the postfix you want to give each output file.
+#### 7.3.
+NUM (amount of subjects in different subsets
+**NUM** obtains the number (n) of participants for each categorical variable in your analysis (e.g. Diagnosis, Sex, medication type, smokers, non-smokers), but you also can filter subjects with continious variables (e.g. Age>30)
+Using the ‘Filter’ column, indicate if you want n for:
+Females only (assuming females are coded as “2”):

+	(__Sex__==2)

+Males only (assuming males are coded as “1”):

+	(__Sex__==1)

+Female healthy controls (assuming healthy controls are coded as “0’):

+	(__Sex__==2) & (__Dx__==0)

+Unmedicated females (assuming unmedicated patients are coded as “1”):

+	(__Sex__==2) & (__AP__==1)

+See example [Example DempographicsList Google Sheet](http://dem_config.csv) file for more filters.
+The working group leader in this case can intuitively name the ‘StatsNames’ column.

+‘Active’ columns can be left as “1” for active or “0” for inactive.

+*'Sepfile' column is deprecated.
+Set it to 0*.

 ### Step 8.
 Download scripts and adjust mass_uv_regr_csv.sh
 Download all files from `script` folder on GitHub into `/<path-to-your-folder>/ENIGMA/scripts`.